46° below: Explore the Subantarctic Islands this summer

 Like your art on a grand scale?
-Christchurch’s inner city has become one of the world’s best canvases for street art following several spectacular years of the internationally successful Spectrum Street Art Festival’s and it’s ‘Big Walls’ projects.
+Christchurch’s inner city has become one of the world’s best canvases for street art, the legacy of several internationally successful Spectrum Street Art Festivals.

 You won’t go far in Christchurch before coming across some of Wongi Wilson’s artwork (below) – the Christchurch-based graffiti/street artist has painted hundreds of pieces all over the city.
-Based in the suburb of Sydenham where he grew up.
-Wongi’s played a major part in Christchurch’s post-quake street art boom, with his work as both an exhibiting and commissioned artist popping up on interior and exterior walls around the city as well as such institutions as Canterbury Museum and CoCA Gallery.
-Using the old-skool spray can, Wongi mixes styles from photo realism to traditional street art/graffiti styles, resulting in colourful, spectacular and visually-arresting pieces that leap off the wall.
+Based in the suburb of Sydenham where he grew up, Wongi has played a major part in Christchurch’s post-quake street art boom, with his work as both an exhibiting and commissioned artist popping up on interior and exterior walls around the city as well as such institutions as Canterbury Museum and CoCA Gallery.
+Using the old-skool spray can, Wongi mixes styles from photo realism to traditional street art/graffiti styles, resulting in colourful, spectacular and visually arresting pieces that leap off the wall.

 As the rebuild continues many are being hidden or are less obvious, so it pays to keep an eye out and your camera handy!